fetlife/help/02_profiles/04_can-other-members-access-my-profile-while-my-account-is-deactivated.md

 No, other members can’t see your profile while your account is deactivated.

-While your account is deactivated, other FetLifers can't:

 Specifically, while an account is deactivated, other members:
 - Cannot see the profile, including but not limited to:
      - Main profile page